RobloxModules/.github/profile/README.md

   <h1 align="center">RobloxModules</h1>
 </p>

-RobloxModules is a Github Organization dedicated to storing and sharing Module Scripts for Roblox Studio to be used by Roblox developers.
+RobloxModules is a Github Organization dedicated to storing and sharing Module Scripts for Roblox Studio to be used by Roblox developers.<br>
+RobloxModules intends to provide convienence with public scripts that can easily integrate into any project that needs one, no matter the size.

-RobloxModules is not affiliated in any way with the Roblox Corporation, the company behind Roblox
+RobloxModules is not affiliated in any way with the Roblox Corporation, the company behind Roblox and Roblox Studio.